Please Rotate Your Device

-4. Negotiate, on our behalf, the terms and conditions of any renewal, relocation or purchase agreement but at no time will you be authorized to commit to any agreement on our behalf.
+4. Negotiate, on our behalf, the terms and conditions of any renewal, relocation or purchase agreement through a written letter of intent or offer to lease but at no time will you be authorized to commit to any agreement on our behalf.

 We hereby direct all landlords to deal directly with <tenant representation company> in any dealings for the consideration for our tenancy or ownership and expect <tenant representation company> to be remunerated with standard brokerage commissions from the respective landlord with whom we conclude a lease or purchase transaction.

 Note: has the broker disclosed to you what the market commissions are?
 Ensure that you understand what the fees are and if they vary from building to building or from submarket to submarket.
 A broker providing strong tenant representation will do that.

 This agreement will be in full force and effect immediately and will continue until the completion of a lease or purchase agreement by our organization, or until <date>, whichever comes first.

 Note: your tenant rep broker probably put in a generous time period for the contract.
 By default, most agents put in your lease expiry date.
 That seems to make sense but what if the agent does not really perform well?
 You should shorten the time period in case things do not work out with the broker and you decide to either switch agents or do the deal by yourself.